ondrolexa/apsg-workshop/README.md

     git clone https://github.com/ondrolexa/apsg-workshop.git

 Otherwise, you may download a zip archive containing the course content.
-Near the top right-hand part of the repository main page, you should see a **Download ZIP** button.
+Near the top right-hand part of the repository main page, you should see a **Clone or download** button.

-Clicking this will initiate the download.
+Clicking **Download ZIP** will initiate the download.
 Unzipping the file (or cloning the repo) will generate a directory called `apsg-workshop-master`, within which will be the same directory structure that you see at the top of the repository main page.